 of testosterone into dihydrotestosterone is assumed by the 5-alpha-reductase.
 If this enzyme can be inhibited in the scalp, seborrheic alopecia will probably be reduced.
 One of the most powerful non-toxic enzyme inhibitors is hypoxia.
 Through surgery, by ligature of the scalp arteries, hypoxia can be induced in the scalp (by reducing the speed of the normal blood flow through replacing the arterial flow by capillaries and by obtaining a diminished P02 in the ligated area).
 By creating hypoxia in the scalp, testosterone metabolism will be reduced and the condition improved.”

-Note that hypoxia means oxygen deprivation.
+Note that “hypoxia” means oxygen deprivation.
 Besides a slowing down or reversal in balding, the conclusion of the article also states that sebum production in the study participants’ scalp was reduced, and the condition of their hair follicles was strikingly improved (reduction in dandruff, itching and greasiness).

 One interesting thing about this artery ligation procedure is that it reduces blood flow to the scalp.
 Over the years, I have read many expert and non-expert opinions that increased blood flow to the scalp can lead to better quality hair.
 However, it seems like normal blood flow is causing balding (in susceptible individuals) in the first place via supplying androgens to the scalp, and reduced blood flow can in fact help the hair!
 Who would have thought.

 Finally, I should mention that the reader who sent me the link to the above study from 1977 also sent me another link from a more recent slightly related study from 2014: cessation of hairline recession following open forehead rejuvenation.
 I do not think that this second study entails any type of artery ligature, but have not done any research on it, nor tried to find the full study as I did for the first one.
-I am guessing that this procedure does nothing for crown region balding.
+I am guessing that this new procedure does nothing for crown region balding.
 The surgeon (Dr. Guyuron) who is the lead author of this second study is reviewed on yelp.
-Here is Dr. Guyuron’s detailed write-up on forehead rejuvenation.
+Also read Dr. Guyuron’s detailed write-up on forehead rejuvenation.